Parkchanjun/Parkchanjun.github.io/index.md

 ## About Me

 <img class="profile-picture" src="chanjunpark.jpg">
-<a href="https://scholar.google.com/citations?user=085jNAMAAAAJ&hl=en">Chanjun Park</a> is a researcher in the field of Natural Language Processing (NLP), with a focus on Data-Centric AI, Machine Translation and Large Language Model (LLM).
-He is currently working as an Technical Leader (TL) at <a href="https://www.upstage.ai/">Upstage</a> LLM Team.
-He is currently interested in forming an LLM-based ecosystem and has created initiatives such as the <a href="https://arxiv.org/abs/2312.15166">SOLAR</a>, <a href="https://huggingface.co/spaces/upstage/open-ko-llm-leaderboard">Open Ko-LLM Leaderboard</a> and the <a href="https://en.upstage.ai/1tt">Up 1 Trillion Token Club</a>.
-In 2023, he received Ph.D. from Korea University under the supervision of Professor <a href="https://scholar.google.co.kr/citations?user=HMTkz7oAAAAJ&amp;hl=ko&amp;oi=ao">Heuiseok Lim</a> for the work on “Data-Centric Neural Machine Translation”.
+<a href="https://scholar.google.com/citations?user=085jNAMAAAAJ&hl=en">Chanjun Park</a> is a researcher in the field of Natural Language Processing (NLP), with a focus on Data-Centric AI, Machine Translation and Large Language Models (LLM).
+He is currently working as a Technical Leader (TL) at the <a href="https://www.upstage.ai/">Upstage</a> LLM Team.
+His current interests include forming an LLM-based ecosystem, and he has initiated projects such as <a href="https://arxiv.org/abs/2312.15166">SOLAR</a>, the <a href="https://huggingface.co/spaces/upstage/open-ko-llm-leaderboard">Open Ko-LLM Leaderboard</a>, and the <a href="https://en.content.upstage.ai/1tt">Up 1 Trillion Token Club</a>.
+In 2023, he received his Ph.D. from Korea University, supervised by Professor <a href="https://scholar.google.co.kr/citations?user=HMTkz7oAAAAJ&amp;hl=ko&amp;oi=ao">Heuiseok Lim</a>, for his work on "Data-Centric Neural Machine Translation".
 From 2018 to 2019, he worked at <a href="https://www.systransoft.com/">SYSTRAN</a>  as a Research Engineer.
-Chanjun is the founder and leader of the <a href="http://kunmt.org/">KU-NMT Group</a>, and has received the Naver Ph.D.
+Chanjun is the founder and chief scientist of the <a href="http://kunmt.org/">KU-NMT Group</a>, and has received the Naver Ph.D.
 Fellowship in 2021.
 He served as the Virtual Social Chair at <a href="https://coling2022.org/committee01">COLING 2022</a>, and is currently serving as the Program Chair for the <a href="https://www.winlp.org/">WiNLP Workshop</a> and Publication Chair for the <a href="https://dmlr.ai/organizers/">DMLR Workshop</a>.
-He has published more than 160 papers in the field of NLP.
+He has published more than 170 papers in the field of NLP.
 See CV for more information.

 ## Research Interest
 Large Language Model (LLM), Data-Centric AI, Machine Translation